adorsys/open-banking-gateway/docs/architecture/4a-aisListOfAccounts.md

 ### <a name="LoA-070"></a>LoA-070 .. -073 : No Suitable Consent Present: Create an Authorization Session
 If there is no suitable consent available, the BankingProtocol updates the ServiceSession with a new authorization session identified by an auth-id (unique in the scope of the user/serviceSession).
 - __The auth-id:__ is an identifier of the authorization instance in the context of this PSU.
 It can be a short alphanumeric string like "asrfvs" used to isolate parallel active authorization sessions from each order.
-- In __LoA-071 mapFinTechRedirectUrl__ this auth-id will be used by the FinTech to set the path of the corresponding RedirectSession and also used to fill the Fintech-Redirect-URL-[OK|NOK]<p:$AUTH-ID,q:state>.
+- In __LoA-071 mapFinTechRedirectUrl__ this auth-id will be added as a query parameter Fintech-Redirect-URL-[OK|NOK]<q:auth-id>.
 - __The redirectCode__ generated contains the serviceSessionID and the auth-id.
 The redirectCode is used by the ConsentAuthorizationApi of the TPP to access the service record.
-- __The tppConsentEntryPoint__ is the static entry point of the nConsentAuthorisationApi extended with the query parameter redirectCode.
+- __The tppConsentEntryPoint__ is the static entry point of the ConsentAuthorisationApi extended with the query parameter redirectCode.

 ### LoA-074, LoA-075: Initiate Redirect
 By returning the BankingProtocolResponse<RedirectToTpp>(authId,serviceSessionID,tppConsentEntryPoint,redirectExp), the BankingProtocol instructs the BankingProtocolFacade, and the TppBankingApi to initiate a redirect of the PSU to the ConsentAuthorizationApi.